Hirmuolio/eve-fit-deleter/README.md

 This script will delete all saved personal fits from your character.

 This script is not maintained.
-If it stops working and you need it to work you can ask to get it fixed.
+If it stops working and you need it to work you can ask to get it fixed (or fix it and make a pull request.
+OR even better: Fork it and make a better version).

 There will be no confirmation questions.
 Once you start the process all your saved fits will be deleted.